mcb2003/gc/README.md

-# gc - Grammar Correcter
+# gc - Grammar Corrector

 This started out of an idea spawned by a question on an exam paper that asked me to write an algorithm to automatically capitalise letters at the